ritarasteiro/FieldCourse/pages/PCAdapt_practical.md

 ### Convert ``wolf.vcf`` to ``wolf.bed``

 Login to your BluePebble account.
-Copy the wolf.vcf file to your /home/username (TODO: Check where sutudents are going to work in bluepebble /home or /work)
+Copy the wolf.vcf file to your /home/username (TODO: Check where students are going to work in bluepebble /home or /work)

 Load  **plink1.9**

 ```sh
  module load apps/plink/1.90
 ```

-[//]: #  wolves have 39 pairs of chromosomes
+TODO: wolves have 39 pairs of chromosomes

-### Reading vcf data into pcadapt
+### Reading vcf data into pcadapt (TODO change to .bed)
 ```R
 fname <- read.pcadapt("wolf.vcf",type="vcf")
 ```